fenago/machine-learning-with-scikit-learn/Chapter03/Lab_3.md

 logistic_regression.score(X_test, y_test)
 ```

-One way to check whether `GridSearchCV`{.literal} is giving us accurate
+One way to check whether `GridSearchCV` is giving us accurate
 results is to plot the accuracy scores along the *y*-axis for different
 values of the inverse regularization strengths along the x-axis.
 This
 can be done by using the following code: